Bangladesh agrees with Myanmar to complete Rohingya return in two years

 Mohammad Farouk, 20, who arrived in Bangladesh following the Aug.
 25 attacks, said exchanging one camp for another made little difference - except ”the camps in Myanmar will be far worse, because we will be confined there and there will be a risk to our lives.”

-Another resident of the Kutupalong camp compared the new transit camps to ones set up near the Rakhine state capital of Sittwe following bouts of violence in previous years ”where people are living like prisoners”.
+Another resident of the Kutupalong camp compared the new transit camps to ones set up near the Rakhine state capital of Sittwe following bouts of violence in previous years ”where people are living like prisoners.”

-“First, ask the military to give those Rohingya their homes and property back, then talk to us about returning,” said the Rohingya refugee who did not want to be identified.
+“First, ask the military to give those Rohingya their homes and property back, then talk to us about returning,” said the Rohingya refugee, who did not want to be identified.

-Some said the kind of violence they witnessed toward their community in Myanmar made it hard for them to trust the military.
+Some said the kind of violence they witnessed towards their community in Myanmar made it hard for them to trust the military.
 “Even if I don’t get food or anything else here, at least there is safety.
 I won’t feel safe if I go back to Myanmar,” said Rashid Ahmed, 33.

-Noor Alam, 37, who came to Kutupalong five months back, wondered if he could ever get a job in Myanmar.
-“They don’t even call us Rohingya.
-Until they consider us citizens we won’t go back.”

 Some young men in the camp worried they might be arrested on accusations of terrorism if they returned to Myanmar.